watermint/toolbox/docs/commands/sharedfolder-member-delete.md

 lang: en
 ---

-# sharedfolder unshare
+# sharedfolder member delete

-Unshare a folder
+Delete a member from the shared folder

 # Security